 I didn't think the economic worries ever went away.

-In fact, I thought the economic worries were supposed to go away when we raised the debt limit yesterday, or today when the Senate did it.
+In fact, I thought the economic worries were supposed to go away when we raised the debt limit yesterday or today when the Senate did it.

-Because this game has been played ever since I've been alive.
+You know, this is why I feel like such a sap because this game has been played ever since I've been alive.

-And I remember it was in the late 80s, early 90s, and I was invited to go to the Bakersfield Business Conference, which is a big deal.
+And I was invited to go to the Bakersfield Business Conference, which is a big deal.

-Two days, the law firm out there, Borton Petrini puts the thing on.
+Two days, the law firm out there, Borton Petrini, puts the thing on.

 Inside tents, people pay a lot of money to come here.